jaredtritz/jsonsails-readthedocs/source/concepts/ufiles.rst

 Writing to UFiles
 """""""""""""""""

-When a UFile value is saved it persists only the value owned by the authentication identity.
+When a UFile value is saved, provided the user has permission to write it, the value persists to the value owned by the authentication identity.
+See also :ref:`ufile-permission`

 Reading from UFiles
 """""""""""""""""""

-When a stored UFile value is retrieved from the server its requested in one of three ways:
+When a stored UFile value is retrieved from the server its requested at one of the three read levels.

-#.
-Just the user value
-#.
-Collection of all user values with anonymous labels
-#.
-Collection of all user values with identified labels
+See also

+* :ref:`ufile-permission`
+* :ref:`uvalue-format`
+* :ref:`ufile-valet`

 Consists of
 """""""""""